hargoniX/bachelor/thesis/thesis.typ

 3. It already has partial support on our target platform, L4.Fiasco.

 In this section we aim to give an overview over the important Rust features that we are going to use.
-For an overview over the entire Rust language refer to TODO.
+For a more complete overview of the Rust language refer to #cite("rustbook").

 == Ownership
 All variables in Rust are immutable by default, hence the following program does